harsha-simhadri/big-ann-benchmarks/t3/README.md

 * One based on power consumption
 * One based on hardware cost

-Participants must submit their algorithm via a pull request and an index file upload.
+Participants must submit their algorithm via a pull request and index file(s) upload (one per participating dataset).
 Participants are not required to submit proprietary source code such as software drivers or firmware.

 Competition evaluators will evaluate the participant's algorithm and hardware via one of these options:
 * Participants send their hardware to the organizers at the participant's expense.